-Designed as a dual residence, Relic House provides a source of income for the owners who occupy one residence and rent the other, a pragmatic solution in today's economic climate.
-The design employs a series of North-South blade walls, that allow for a cohesive yet distinct identity for each residence.
-This thoughtful approach ensures that while the building appears as a unified entity, the occupants can still claim a sense of individual ownership.
+Designed as a dual residence (a.k.a duplex, dual occ, dual occupancy), Relic House provides a source of income for the owners who occupy one residence and rent the other, a pragmatic solution in today's economic climate.
+A series of North-South blade walls allow for a cohesive yet distinct identity for each home, creatively giving the owners and their tenants a sense of individual homes while keeping a unity to the design of the entire building.

-Functionality is not sacrificed for form; each residence is thoughtfully planned to maximise comfort and utility.
-The backyards may face south, but the inclusion of "Winter rooms" on the upper level ensures that residents can bask in the northern sunlight during the cooler months.
-In one of the residences, a central courtyard serves as an additional outdoor space, allowing Northern light to flood the living areas, enhancing the home's livability.
+The form and appearance don’t take precedence over functionality, each home has been designed with thought and care to maximise comfort and use.
+The backyards face South, but the inclusion of "Winter rooms" on the upper level ensures that residents can bask in the northern sunlight during the cooler months.
+In one of the residences, a central courtyard serves as an additional outdoor space, allowing Northern light to flood the living areas and enhancing day to day life within the home’s walls.

 Location: